Skip to Content

 Instructions

-• Add the carrots and continue cooking over medium heat.
-Stir continuously until the milk completely evaporates.
-The process will take a while, about 40 minutes.
+• Add the grated carrots and continue cooking over medium heat.
+Stir regularly until the milk completely evaporates, for about 40 minutes.

-• Stir in the ghee, sugar, and ground green cardamom.
-Cook until the ghee separates and the carrot mixture turns bright orange or red; stir continuously to prevent anything from sticking to the pan.
+• Add the ghee, sugar, and cardamom powder.
+Cook until the ghee separates to the sides of the pan, and the carrot mixture turns bright orange or red.
+Stir continuously to prevent the ingredients from sticking to the bottom.

-• Fry khoya in a non-stick skillet with ghee and add it to the carrot mixture.
+• Fry the crumbled khoya in a non-stick skillet with ghee, then transfer it to the carrot mixture, and stir to combine.

 Notes